mfpms/mfpm-repo/README.md

 # mfrp
-The repository manager of mfpkg
+The repository manager of mfpm